PromG-dev/promg-inference/README.md

 # Using Graph Databases to Infer Missing Case Identifiers in Event Data

+‼️ This project does not use PromG yet.
+This update will be released as soon as possible.

 ## Description

 This repository collects queries for modeling and importing incomplete event data as Event Knowledge Graphs using the Labeled